erickakoyama/check-it-out/README.md

 <hr/>
 <img src="assets/images/checkit-intro.gif">

-Check it out, before you checkout.
+Check it out, before you checkout!

 Check It Out lets you interactively see and choose what branch you want to check out without the hassle of trying to type out a long or confusing branch name.
 Checking out branches just got even simpler!